14: Distance-Based Redundancy Analysis

 A constrained ordination can be drawn with either of two kinds of site coordinate, and both are worth seeing:

-• Site scores (wa) place each section at the weighted average of the species recorded there, so they reflect the actual community composition.
+• Site scores (wa) place each section at the weighted average of the species recorded there, so they reflect the community composition.

 • Linear constraint scores (lc) place each section at the position predicted by the fitted environmental model (the linear combination of the constraints), so they reflect what the predictors alone imply.

-Both come from the same fitted model; I extract all the scores once and then plot each in turn.
+Both come from the same fitted model.
+I extract all the scores once and then plot each in turn.
 First the site (wa) scores:

 # use scaling = 1 or scaling = 2 for site and species scaling, respectively